radiantlogic-v8/documentation-new/documentation/sys-admin-guide/server-backend.md

 You have the option to use one of the above drivers, however, it is recommended that you use the driver that was delivered with the database that you want to connect to.
 To add a JDBC driver, you must make sure that the driver libraries are added in the <RLI_HOME>/lib/jdbc directory.

-><span style="color:red">**IMPORTANT NOTE – updating to a different DB2 driver may require more than just replacing the existing driver files in the <RLI_HOME>/lib/jdbc directory if the name or license has changed.
-Please consult the Radiant Logic knowledge base for additional details.**
+>[!warning] updating to a different DB2 driver may require more than just replacing the existing driver files in the <RLI_HOME>/lib/jdbc directory if the name or license has changed.
+Please consult the Radiant Logic knowledge base for additional details.

 ![Database Data Sources](Media/Image3.72.jpg)